QUICK ESCAPE FROM SITE

 • Make clear that a single incident may constitute sexual harassment.

 (See: UN Handbook for legislation on violence against women, sec.
-3.4.3.2, 2009; International Labour Organisation, Sexual Harassment at Work: National and international responses, 3, 2005.)
+3.4.3.2, 2009; McCann, Sexual Harassment at Work: national and international responses, 2005.)

 • A clear, broad, and detailed definition of sexual harassment is the central component of effective legislation.
 When legislation on sexual harassment prohibits the practice but does not define it, ambiguity and uncertainty in enforcement can become a problem.